Primespark24/VHDLMIPSSingleCycle/README.md

 The actual program will eventully run out of instructions.
 If you wait long enough, it will cycle through all the 00000000 instructions and wrap back around and start at instruction 0 again.

 1. Load the bistream for the current program into the fpga.
 Run the program and record the HEX codes here:
+  2002
+  2007
+  2003
+  00E2
+  0064
+  00A4
+  10A7
+  0064
+  10C0
+  00E2
+  00C5
+  00E2
+  0800
+  AC47
+  0000

 2. Do the instruction HEX codes match those in the simulation?
 Why or Why not?
+  They didnt exactly match and Im wondering if it is to do with how the code runs through memory and how the simulation decides to adress things in a vritual environment, but some of the codes did match so there was something working at least similarly

 3. Increse the clock speed by a factor of 4.
 To do this, identify the clock divider VHDL hardware that generates the clock signal for the mips processor.
 Change the output signal from this clock so that it quadruples the clock speed from its current value.